Domx93/bb84-timebin-simulation/README.md

 - Interference-based detection (X basis)
 - Gaussian timing jitter to simulate realistic detector response
 - Background noise events (uncorrelated random detections)
-- Final histogram plotting of detection events within a single time-bin window
+- Final histogram plotting of detection events within a single quantum state window (two time-bins)

-The output simulates what an experiment might produce, and can be analyzed to extract bit values, sift keys, and calculate QBER or visibility.
+The output simulates what an experiment might produce, and can be analyzed to extract bit values, sift keys, calculate QBER or visibility, and extract secure key rate.

 ## 📂 Files